-So content marketing is really strategically looking at what you're doing from a marketing and communications perspective, and how you are going to make images, words, stories that people are going to want to share with others.
+So, content marketing is really strategically looking at what you're doing from a marketing and communications perspective, and how you're going to make images, words, stories that people are going to want to share with others.
 And that's really what content marketing boils down to.
 So, the goal of content marketing should always be about getting your immediate audience to share what you've created with their audiences.
-So your potential customer base, or people who already have your product; they know about you.
+So, your potential customer base or people who already have your product, they know about you.

-Reaching them is easy, but what makes the Web so powerful is when somebody else shares information about you.
-I may not care about your company, because I've never heard of it yet, but if one of my friends who is a fan of your product shares something you've created, all of a sudden now it's on my radar.
-And the hope is that, wow!
-I'll be so excited by it that maybe I'll come purchase your product or service, or at least find out more.
-In the best possible situation, I'll be so excited by that content, that I'll share it.
-And that social reaching out beyond communities is why content marketing in today's world is so exciting.
+Reaching them is easy.
+But because, what makes the web so powerful, is when somebody else shares information about you.
+I may not care about your company because I've never heard of it yet, but if one of my friends is a fan of your product shares something you've created, all of a sudden now it's on my radar.
+And the hope is that, wow, maybe I'll be so excited by it that maybe I'll come purchase your product or service.
+Or at least find out more.
+And in the best possible situation, I'll be so excited by that content that I'll share it.
+And that social reaching out beyond communities is what, why content marketing in today's world is so exciting.

 iPhone and iPod touch iOS 5 Essential Training426,236 Views

 Getting Started with CAT Rigging Tools in 3ds Max67,363 Views

 Distributing iOS Applications Through the App Store34,694 Views

 Online Marketing Fundamentals1,778,026 Views